Refugees are now trying to flee America

 Both the Ghanaians and Somalis, along with dozens of others who have arrived since last fall, can only express gratitude for how they were welcomed to Canada.

-Mohamed now proudly dons a shirt with a Canadian flag.
+Hossain now proudly dons a shirt with a Canadian flag.
 He specifically asked to put it on before he spoke to CNN.
 He smiled from ear to ear after placing it over his head.

 They all express boundless gratitude for Canadians in general, and those working at the Welcome Place.